google/benchmark/README.md

 BENCHMARK(BM_Fast);
 ```

-The reason the ranged-based for loop is faster than using `KeepRunning`, is
+The reason the ranged-for loop is faster than using `KeepRunning`, is
 because `KeepRunning` requires a memory load and store of the iteration count
 ever iteration, whereas the ranged-for variant is able to keep the iteration count
 in a register.